 Each Club will provide two (2) Caddies per foursome, unless logistically impossible.
-Each Club will set their Caddie fees for walkers and/or riders and include the Caddie fees on their Club Information Sheet.
+Each Club will set their Caddie fees for walkers and/or riders and include the suggested Caddie fees on their Club Information Sheet.
 Caddie fees must specify whether the cost includes a tip or not.

-Captains should remind their players of Caddie fees and policies prior to their “away” matches to avoid any embarrassment or misunderstandings.
+Captains should remind their players of suggested Caddie fees and policies prior to their “away” matches to avoid any embarrassment or misunderstandings.

 Visiting Teams should provide the Host Team Captains a list of their walkers and riders.

 Team players may not bring their own Caddies to another Club.

 Team Captains will include ALL fees associated with matches played at their Club on their Information Sheets.